skyvers/skyve-dev-guide/_pages/concepts.md

 inadvertently allow access other than according to the declared scope and role.

-The use of insecure SQL bypasses the inbuilt scoping of Skyve, so developers using insecure SQL must take responsibility to ensure they respect data contexts.
+The use of unsecured SQL bypasses the inbuilt scoping of Skyve, so developers using unsecured SQL must take responsibility to ensure they respect data contexts.

 ## DataGroup